mjordan/metadata_reporter/README.md

 Unique element values report is in element_values.txt.
 ```
 If you configure the 'unique_element_values' report to run, its output will be in the file located in your .ini file's [reports][unique_element_values_output_file] setting.
 The file will contain a section for each metadata element used in the set of metadata records, accompanied by a list of unique values in that element.
-Sample output (showing only two elements for brevity) looks like this:
+Sample output (showing only three Dublin Core elements for brevity) looks like this:

 ```
 dc:date